Lok3rs/Todo-CLI/README.md

 You can find all needed informations by typing `tasks.py help` in command line

+Recommended using it in full-screen cmd to avoid parting of text.
 ```
     All required parameters are without square brackets, like --name TASK_NAME or TASK_HASH.
     Strings longer than 1 word should be placed inside quotes, eq.
 "New Task Name"